16th annual Oxford Film Festival: February 2019 (February 6-9)

 - Short Screenplay Competition (click for more information)

-Shorts must be under 30 minutes.
+- Shorts must be under 30 minutes.
 Features must be under 120 minutes.
-Music documentaries must be under 110 minutes.
+Scripts are under 20 pages.

-To be considered for the Mississippi categories, the filmmaker should indicate his/her "Mississippi connection" in the cover letter section and have filmed at least 50% of the film in Mississippi.
+- To be considered for the Mississippi categories, the filmmaker should indicate his/her "Mississippi connection" in the cover letter section and have filmed at least 50% of the film in Mississippi.

-Any film submitted in previous years but be a significantly different version to be re-considered.
-Re-submitted, previously rejected films will not be considered.
+- Any film submitted in previous years but be a significantly different version to be re-considered.
+Re-submitted, previously rejected films with no changes will not be considered.
 Please note the changes in your cover letter.

 Upon acceptance, Oxford Film Festival will ask for fest deliverables:

 1) Feature films require a DCP and a BluRay back up.
 If unable to deliver a DCP, we partnered with a company to provide a discount to have a DCP made.
 Please contact us if you have questions.